 This is one Biblical theme park we wish we had seen at its peak.
-For the last decade (at least), Holy Land USA has been a post-nuclear Road Warrior vision of the Holy Land, perched on a bluff overlooking Waterbury and the interstate.
+For the last three decades (at least), Holy Land USA has been a post-nuclear Road Warrior vision of the Holy Land, perched on a bluff overlooking Waterbury and the interstate.
 Most of the rambling spread consisted of impenetrable assemblages of junk.
 A destroyed set of shanty shacks displayed religious crafts.
 A scary tunnel led to the catacombs, its mysteries revealed if you remembered to bring a flashlight.

 Amidst this squalor were two unlikely items: a tall high tech cross of steel and plastic and large red "Hollywood"-style letters spelling Holy Land USA.
 On our visits, the gates were always open, unattended -- free admission!
 With each visit, less and less of the park remained.
 Heads disappeared from statues, the "Garden of Eden" was picked clean, the catacombs got scarier.